-Musculoskeletal Chartered Physiotherapy is a specialty within the physiotherapy profession concerned with the clinical assessment and treatment of physical disorders of the human body.
+Musculoskeletal Chartered Physiotherapy is a speciality within the physiotherapy profession concerned with the clinical assessment and treatment of physical disorders of the human body.
 It is primarily aimed at alleviating pain, restoring movement, strength and ultimately function.
 For example a return to sport or other recreational activities as well as being able to fully engage physically in your working or home environment.

 The coordinated function of the human body is an essential element of health but in certain circumstances can be threatened by: